KomeijiForce/Cuckoo/README.md

 night []
 ```
 which shows Cuckoo is not extracting any plausible spans but has the knowledge to understand the context.

+## Few-shot Adaptation 🎯

+Cuckoo 🐦 is an expert in few-shot adaptation to your own tasks, taking CoNLL2003 as an example, run ```bash run_downstream.sh conll2003.5shot KomeijiForce/Cuckoo-C4-Rainbow```, you will get a fine-tuned model in ```models/```

 ## Fly your own Cuckoo 🪽